 True Confession: I grew up in an open-concept house.
-It was a challenge to practice piano there (I was a budding concert musician), because of constant competition with a television set.
-The TV was turned up high in order to drown out the cooking sounds that emerged from the kitchen, and yes, the noise was unbearable!
+It was a challenge to practice piano there (I was a budding concert musician), because of constant competition from a television set.
+The TV was turned up high in order to drown out the cooking sounds that emerged from the kitchen, and yes, the noise was unbearable.

 Consequently, all of my adult homes — and I’m including NYC apartments here — have been “closed concept.”
 I love the privacy that walls, rooms, and doors provide.